-All applications (except SBA Express and Export Express) will begin with a screening for a credit score.
+All applications (except SBA Express) will begin with a screening for a credit score.
 The lender will enter certain information into E-Tran and a credit score will be issued.
 (The specific information is described in Chapter 6, of this Subpart.)
 If the applicant receives an acceptable credit score, the application may be submitted via E-Tran.
-If the applicant does not receive an acceptable credit score, non-delegated lenders may submit a Standard 7(a) loan application to the LGPC (following the procedures for loans over \$350,000 as outlined in paragraph 2. below) while delegated lenders may process using their delegated authority (following the procedures for loans over \$350,000 as outlined in paragraph 2. below), or, if the lender is an SBA Express or Export Express lender, as an Express application via E-Tran.
+If the applicant does not receive an acceptable credit score, the lender may submit a Standard 7(a) loan application to the LGPC (following the procedures for loans over \$350,000) or, if the lender is an SBA Express lender, as an SBA Express application via E-Tran for a 50% guaranty.